Cybercypher1/root-brute.github.io/_posts/2014-11-30-mediator_features.markdown

 #Progress so far

   I started of working on Annotation Plugin.
-Well most the code for Annotation was already in there i had to add category to the annotation.
+Well most the code for Annotation was already in there I had to add category to the annotation.
 Then the next step was working on Annotation Plugin  Manager.

-  Then I was writing the test for Annotation Plugin and working. while reviwing the a Pull Request one of my mentors daveried who has started the drupal8 media intiative along with few members.
-Raised a question to
+  Then I was writing the test for Annotation Plugin and working.For which we created three test plugins to test if the getDefintionsForCategory() works properly.
+The test had dependency on all of the build test modules as well as annoation plugin If the test were to be succesfull all the modules had to be correct.
+Mean while while reviwing a Pull Request one of my mentors daveried() who happens to be one of the core member media team.
+Raised a question to Do we actually need the Category feild.
+So the discussion has been going about it look.
+I am keenly following it and trying to find out what we can do about it now.

+  So as of now I am working Abstract out Editor Button config entity from the Entity Embed module so that other modules can declare one easily.
+It involves going trought the Entity Embeds code and mean while understanding it also try to mat

 #Links
 This is an [example link](http://example.com/ "With a Title").